 MSOE.DLL with its current version from

-localealias language and culture you need to support and have the language file
+localealias language and culture you need or want to support and have the language file

 WinCal.exe.mui, create a subdirectory